FurkanCAPKIN/BMICalculator/README.md

-The topics I have learned while working on this project:
+Topics I have learned while working on this project:

 1. Classes
 2. UISlider